project:validate

 Non-interactive Example

-The following command validates your current project using the non-interactive mode:
+Here's a command that validates your current project using the non-interactive mode:

 suitecloud project:validate --applyinstallprefs T